S203932/AARC3-WP4-Policy-Registration-API/README.md

 ## /getPolicy/\<URI\>
 The endpoint `/getPolicy/<URI>` lists the information stored related to the requested URI.
-One can only use a `GET` operation at this endpoint and most provide a valid URI.
+One can only use a `GET` operation at this endpoint and must provide a valid URI.
 A valid URI is deemed to have the scheme `https`,`http` or `urn`.
 If one does not provide a valid URI one would be presented with an error message stating the policy provided is invalid.

 In the following example the URI presented was `operations-portal.egi.eu%2Fvo%2Fview%2Fvoname%2Fxenon.biggrid.nl` (notice the missing scheme).